 Spend An Afternoon At The Scottsdale Museum Of Contemporary Art

 The Scottsdale Museum Of Contemporary Art (nicknamed SMoCA) is a small cluster of rotating exhibits.
 You’ll find modern paintings and multimedia landscapes and James Turrell’s Skyspace (after seeing Twilight Epiphany in Houston several years ago, this installment was high on my bucket list).

 SMoCA’s exhibits aren’t always family-friendly (luckily they have content warning signs).
 But it’s worth a stop on a free day (second Saturday of the month.
 Also free on Thursdays).

 Learn About The History Of Old Town Scottsdale

 No list of things to do in Old Town Scottsdale would be complete without a mention of The Museum Of The West.

 The Museum Of The West offers a gateway into Arizona’s (amongst a few other states) pre-commercial history through Western and Native American art.
 The exhibits display impressive works, from glazed pottery to bronze statues to oil paintings (my personal favorites).

 When afternoon began to roll in, we heard the shuffle of cars squeak to a lunchtime stop.
 But there was still hooting and clapping and bellowing.

-Around Scottsdale, you’ll notice party bikes.
+Around Scottsdale, you’ll notice party bikes (which feeds into Scottsdale’s reputation as one of the best party cities around the world).
 These pedal-powered bars-on-the-go crawl past some of the best pubs in Scottsdale.
 You bring your beer and wine on board, drink, talk, and laugh alongside the guided romp of Scottsdale.